 Shortly thereafter, Congress abruptly postponed its scheduled nationally televised emergency hearings by which they planned to finally get to the bottom of how certain NBA teams unfairly had basketball players on their rosters who were taller than those found on other teams.
 This postponement cleared the calendar for Congress to conduct three months of extra-emergency, nationally televised hearings on the L. A. airport incident.
 Hence, a probe was conducted, countless sound bites were aired, and, at the conclusion, Agency heads rolled.
 President (so-and-so) hopped up to the podium in a heartbeat and said, “We have made progress, but we need to do more.”

 Following the conclusion of the hearings, and six months of gridlock in the Senate over who would replace the terminated Agency director, the president named a new appointee while Congress was out of session.
 The new director immediately assured all Americans, as well as foreign officials, that never again will any aircraft operating in the U.S. have a run-in with a bird.

 Two days later, an American Airlines jet ate a Canadian goose while on approach in Tampa.
 The plane landed safely.
-Nevertheless, lawyers sued on behalf of the deceased birds’ families.
+Nevertheless, lawyers sued on behalf of the deceased birds’ families (as best they could find them).
 The Senator was back in the spotlight.
 Twelve minutes later, the President was trotting up to the podium in the East Room.
-“We have made progress, we always make progress, but we always need to do more”¦”
+“We have made progress, we always make progress, but we always need to do more.”

 All Americans residing outside of Washington, D.C. missed the President’s speech.
 They were watching “Idol.”